toasterlovin/csv_party/README.md

       column :cost_in_cents, header: 'Cost in $', as: :dollars_to_cents
     end

+Some gotchas to be aware of:

+1. Nil and blank values

+By default, CSVParty will intercept any values that are nil or which contain only whitespace and coerce them to nil _without invoking the parser for that column_.
+This applies to all parsers, including custom parsers which you define, with one exception: the :raw parser.
+This is done as a convenience to avoid pesky `NoMethodError`s that arise when a parser tries to do its thing to a nil value that it wasn't expecting.
+You can turn this behavior off on a given column by setting `blanks_as_nil` to `false` in the options hash:

+    class MyImporter < CSVParty
+      column :price, header: 'Price', blanks_as_nil: false do |value|
+        if value.nil?
+          'n/a'
+        else
+          BigDecimal.new(value)
+        end
+      end
+    end

+2. Parsers cannot reference each other

-NOTE: when using a custom parser to parse a column, the block or method that you define has no way to reference the values from any other columns.
-So, this won't work:
+When using a custom parser to parse a column, the block or method that you define has no way to reference the values from any other columns.
+So, this won't
+work:

     class MyImporter < CSVParty
       column :product, header: 'Product', do |value|